Arandelle/Arandelle/README.md

-👋 Hi, I’m Arandelle Paguinto, an IT student at Cavite State University, Tanza Campus
+👋 Hi, I’m Arandelle Paguinto, an IT student from Cavite State University, Tanza Campus

 👀 I started creating React js and React Native projects during my capstone project and found a deep passion for this technology.